Cognition and Memory across the Lifespan

 In a follow-up study, we examined the effect of a difficult or easy task (Raven's matrices) during a delay on prospective memory performance in young and older adults (O'Connor, Campbell, & Mahy, 2020, Aging, Neuropsychology, and Cognition).
 Older adults performed worse than young adults on the prospective memory task but there was no impact of delay task difficulty.
 The extent to which an individual indicated thinking about the prospective intention after the task was related to prospective memory performance.
 Older adults indicated that they thought about the prospective intention more when they were probed during the delay task compared to younger adults.

-Other collaborative research has examined the mere exposure effect and how it is affected by increased distractibility during aging (O'Connor, Davis, Mahy, & Campbell, in progress) as well as changes in theory of mind during aging (Mahy et al., 2014).
+Other collaborative research has examined implicit biases in aging (O'Connor et al., 2024) and changes in theory of mind during aging (Mahy et al., 2014).

 Relevant Publications